json-schema-org/json-schema-spec/jsonschema-core.md

 present if the instance array to which this keyword's schema applies is empty.

-This annotation affects the behavior of `unevaluatedItems` in the Unevaluated vocabulary.
+This annotation affects the behavior of `unevaluatedItems`.

 The subschema MUST be applied to every array element even after the first match has been found, in order to collect annotations for use by other keywords.
 This is to ensure that all possible annotations are collected.

-## A Vocabulary for Unevaluated Locations
+## Keywords for Unevaluated Locations

 The purpose of these keywords is to enable schema authors to apply subschemas to array items or object properties that have not been successfully evaluated